dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/SandBox-Single-Node.rst

   4. Install SSH and FTP
   5. Install Your VM's Instances
   6. Its about to get sticky
-  7. Single Node (Control + Compute + Quantum)
+  7. Control Node
+  8. Compute
+  9. Quantum
-  8. Launch OpenStack Horizon Dashboard
+  10. Launch OpenStack Horizon Dashboard
-  9. Word Of Advice
+  11. Word Of Advice
-  10. Licensing
+  12. Licensing
-  11. Contacts
+  13. Contacts
-  12. Acknowledgment
+  14. Acknowledgment
-  13. Credits
+  15. Credits
-  14. To do
+  16. To do

 0. What is it?
 ==============